 - STIA-374 Environmental Security

 - STIA-497 Environmental Sustainability and Business Strategy

-Total credit requirements: a minimum of 50 credits
+Total credit requirements: a minimum of 50

 2. Additional Science Courses Required

 - CHEM-001/-009 and -002/-010 General Chemistry with laboratory (10 credits total)